Duke Ellington (Calvert Street) bridge - Washington DC

-A construction contract was finalized in late 1933 by the District Commissioners, bu actual construction did not take place until 1935.
+A construction contract was finalized in late 1933 by the District Commissioners, who made $575,000 available for construction of the new bridge, including changes in water and sewer mains.
+Actual construction did not take place until 1935.

 The Calvert Street Bridge is 825 feet long, 128 feet high and 84 feet wide.
 It is faced with Indiana limestone and has three graceful 156-foot arches, consistent with the look of other bridges over Rock Creek.

 There are four sculptural reliefs on the abutments measuring three feet high by four feet wide.
 These classical reliefs by Leon Hermant, who had worked with Paul Cret before, represent the four modes of travel: rail, water, air and auto.
 Cret described the allegories: “[Rail is] a male figure, typical of the powerful modern steam engine, flying over the network of tracks covering the country.
 He holds the Caduceus emblem of trade”; [shipping is] “a female figure, symbol of the smooth motion of ships over oceans and rivers;” [air travel] “a youth soaring over the clouds, represents the daring and earnestness of this new achievement….[and] the speedy automobile which replaced the old vehicular traffic over our highways, is represented by a woman leaning over a chassis.”

 In 1974, the bridge was renamed after Duke Ellington, the great African American band leader and native of Washington DC, soon after his death.